-After nearly 20 years as Marketing Research Consultant, I have heard every client question there is when it comes to selecting a firm for qualitative market research.
+After nearly 20 years as Marketing Research Consultant, I have heard every client question there is when it comes to selecting a qualitative market research company.

 So, I asked myself, if I was in the client shoes (which I and many of my fellow IIM Consultants have been in the past), what questions would I ask/what would I be looking for in a qualitative marketing research partner?
 What is essential when looking for the ideal partner?

 Here is what I came up with, but feel free to add/comment on the below with your own thoughts!

 What to Look For In a Qualitative Marketing Research Partner: